SEVP Conferences and Outreach

-The Student and Exchange Visitor Program (SEVP) welcomes invitations to participate in stakeholder conferences and related events.
-Participating in these events provides opportunities for SEVP to meet with our stakeholders in-person, provide program updates and address stakeholder questions.
-If you are interested in having SEVP participate in an upcoming event, email your request to SEVPOutreach@ice.dhs.gov and our team will follow-up shortly.
+The Student and Exchange Visitor Program (SEVP) welcomes the opportunity to participate in stakeholder conferences and events.
+These events provide opportunities for SEVP to meet with stakeholders in-person, provide program updates and address stakeholder questions.
+If you are interested in having SEVP participate in an event, please complete the SEVP Event Request Form on Study in the States.

-SEVP Spotlight is SEVP's quarterly newsletter that is distributed to more than 35,000 designated school officials, top academic associations and SEVP government partners.
+The SEVP Spotlight is a newsletter that SEVP distributes to more than 60,000 designated school officials, top academic associations and SEVP government partners.
 Each newsletter provides updates on the latest news affecting our stakeholders and program.
 To view the latest, as well as previous editions of the SEVP Spotlight, visit the Publications page on Study in the States.

 The Freedom of Information Act (FOIA) allows any person the right to access various federal agency records.
 FOIA is often described as the law that keeps citizens in the know about their government.
 Agencies are required to automatically disclose certain information, including frequently requested records.